 When graduate students go abroad for academic purposes, it's usually for research.
 Whether it's for thesis or dissertation research, independent study, or your MFA international requirement, the Office of International Programs can guide you.
 Funding is available from International Programs for credit-bearing research or study.
 Also consider applying for nationally competitive scholarships, such as Fulbright (see below).

 - Step 1: Think about where your research will take you.
-If the State Department has your destination under a travel warning or alert, you will likely need to change your plans.
+If the State Department has your destination under a travel advisory or alert, you will likely need to change your plans.

 - Step 2: Consult with your graduate advisor.
 Is it logistically and methodologically feasible for you to conduct your research abroad?